dougeby/IntuneDocs/intune/app-configuration-managed-browser.md

 - Set up your internal applications through the Azure AD Application Proxy.
     - To configure Application Proxy and publish applications, see the [setup documentation](https://docs.microsoft.com/azure/active-directory/active-directory-application-proxy-get-started#how-to-get-started).
 - You must be using minimum version 1.2.0 of the Managed Browser app.
-- Users of the Managed Browser or Edge app have an [Intune app protection policy]( app-protection-policy.md) assigned to the app.
+- Users of the Managed Browser or Microsoft Edge app have an [Intune app protection policy]( app-protection-policy.md) assigned to the app.

     > [!NOTE]
-    > Updated Application Proxy redirection data can take up to 24 hours to take effect in the Managed Browser and Edge.
+    > Updated Application Proxy redirection data can take up to 24 hours to take effect in the Managed Browser and Microsoft Edge.

 #### Step 1: Enable automatic redirection to a protected browser from Outlook
 Outlook must be configured with an app protection policy that enables the setting **Restrict web content to display in the Managed Browser**.

 #### Step 2: Assign an app configuration policy assigned for the protected browser.
-This procedure configures the Managed Browser or Edge app to use app proxy redirection.
-Using the procedure to create an Edge or Managed Browser app configuration, supply the following key and value pair:
+This procedure configures the Managed Browser or Microsoft Edge app to use app proxy redirection.
+Using the procedure to create a Microsoft Edge or Managed Browser app configuration, supply the following key and value pair:

 | Key                                                             | Value    |
 |-----------------------------------------------------------------|----------|
 | **com.microsoft.intune.mam.managedbrowser.AppProxyRedirection** | **true** |

-For more information about how the Managed Browser, Edge, and Azure AD Application Proxy can be used in tandem for seamless (and protected) access to on-premises web apps, see the Enterprise Mobility + Security blog post [Better together: Intune and Azure Active Directory team up to improve user access](https://cloudblogs.microsoft.com/enterprisemobility/2017/07/06/better-together-intune-and-azure-active-directory-team-up-to-improve-user-access).
+For more information about how the Managed Browser, Microsoft Edge, and Azure AD Application Proxy can be used in tandem for seamless (and protected) access to on-premises web apps, see the Enterprise Mobility + Security blog post [Better together: Intune and Azure Active Directory team up to improve user access](https://cloudblogs.microsoft.com/enterprisemobility/2017/07/06/better-together-intune-and-azure-active-directory-team-up-to-improve-user-access).

 > [!NOTE]
-> Edge uses the same key and value pairs as the Managed Browser.
+> Microsoft Edge uses the same key and value pairs as the Managed Browser.

 ## How to configure the homepage for a protected browser

 This setting allows you to configure the homepage that users see when they start a protected browser or create a new tab.
-Using the procedure to create an Edge or Managed Browser app configuration, supply the following key and value pair:
+Using the procedure to create a Microsoft Edge or Managed Browser app configuration, supply the following key and value pair:

 |                                Key                                |                                                           Value                                                            |
 |-------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------|